 Call Type/Status Description Inbound Success A successful inbound call.
-Inbound Reject An unsuccessful inbound call, i.e. the call reached the platform but was rejected for a reason.
-To get more details look at the reject code in the Call Log.
+Inbound Reject An unsuccessful inbound call, that is, the call reached the platform but was rejected for a reason.
+To get more details, look at the reject code in the Call Log.
 Inbound Fail An inbound call that ended with an error code.
 Outbound Success A successful outbound call.
 Call was initiated by Remote Dialer (remdial).
-Outbound Reject An unsuccessful outbound call, i.e. the call was not connected correctly.
-To get more details look at the reject code in the Call Log.
+Outbound Reject An unsuccessful outbound call, that is, the call was not connected correctly.
+To get more details, look at the reject code in the Call Log.
 Outbound Fail An outbound call that ended with an error code.

-Call Type/Status Description Call Success A successful call using the <call> tag in a VoiceXML page.</call> Call Reject An unsuccessful <call> tag call, i.e. the call was not connected correctly.
-To get more details look at the reject code in the Call Log.</call> Call Fail A call using the <call> tag that ended with an error code.</call> Bridge Success A successful bridge call.
-A bridge call is initiated using the <transfer> tag.</transfer> Bridge Reject An unsuccessful bridge call, i.e. the call was not connected correctly.
-To get more details look at the reject code in the Call Log.
+Call Success A successful call using the <ca11></ca11> tag in a VoiceXML page.
+Call Reject An unsuccessful <ca11></ca11> tag call, that is, the call was not connected correctly.
+To get more details, look at the reject code in the Call Log.
+Call Fail A call using the $\langle ca77 \rangle$ tag that ended with an error code.
+Bridge Success A successful bridge call.
+A bridge call is initiated using the <transfer></transfer> tag.
+Bridge Reject An unsuccessful bridge call, that is, the call was not connected correctly.
+To get more details, look at the reject code in the Call Log.
 Bridge Fail A bridge call that ended with an error code.